-In the above context, the undersigned therefore
+In the above contest, the undersigned therefore

-- Request that the European Commission reclassifies KW as a Calegory 3 wasts, given the return food sofety protocols that oneuro airlines made are safe for human consumption. - undertakes a quantitative risk assessment of ICW and its threat to arinval health. - The quantitative this assumement results should be used as the basis for the revision of the ICW provisions of Regulation (RVII 1098/2009), in the evaluation sector commission or positive commissions the EU's circular country and exect to seen analytics and passenger expectations on systamaticity while it explains assume that execution seems of the executions. - Whee the risk assessment is corred out and Regulation EUI 1069/2009 is under regulatory review.
-Its critical first in the internal, EU Member States have access to harmonized guidance on the reason and recycling of waste for international flights.
-The sector stands musty to contribute towards the
+- Request that the European Commission reclassifies ICW as a Category 3 waste, given the robust food safety protocols that ensure airlines meals are safe for human consumption. - undertakes a quantitative risk assessment of ICW and its threat to animal health. - The quartitative risk assessment results should be used as the basis for the revision of the ICW provisions of Regulation (RUI 1069/2009), in the availation sector can make a positive confidence the EU's circular concern; and exect its own artibitions and passenger expectations on sustainability whilst resultation assessmental correct laboration. - 4.
+While the risk assessment is carried out and Regulation EUI 1069/2009 is under regulatory roview.
+It is critical that, the incincin.
+EU Member States have access to harmonized guidance on the reaso and recycling of waste for international flights.
+The sector stands ready to contribute towards the dutation of this in distance.